IsWladi/Learning-IT/docs/containers/docker/examples/fastapi/tasks.md

 - How do you install project dependencies using `uv`?
 - What is the command to run a FastAPI app in development mode?

+## 🛠️ Create a Basic FastAPI App

+Write a simple FastAPI app and understand how it works, and how to run it in your local environment (without Docker yet).

-## Next Step: Use Docker
+## 🐳 Next Step: Use Docker

-Once you're familiar with `uv` and FastAPI, try running the app inside a Docker container.
+Once you're familiar with `uv` and FastAPI, try running the app that you've created inside a Docker container.

 You can check the solution example here:
 👉 [Task #1 solution](./task1/solution.md)